Fukuoka: Formation of the modern city (1300-1889)

+entered a phase of flourishment.
+The 1300s also marked the fall of the Kamakura shogunate and the rise of the Muromachi shogunate.
+Kyushu, including Fukuoka, was a contested region during this transition.
+Throughout the Muromachi period, Hakata was the first free city in Japanese history, with its government run by a council of 12 wealthy merchants called Tongyoji.
+It prospered as a trading city alongside Sakai City, whose government was run by a council of 36 members.
+The region continued to experience growth, and Hakata continued to serve as Japan's primary port for trade with mainland Asia, particularly with the Song and Yuan dynasties of China and with Korea.

+By the 1500s, the control shifts from various clans, and ultimately the fall to Toyotomi Hideyoshi's forces, marked a period of conflict for the region.
+The Battle of Sekigahara eventually led to Kuroda Nagamasa being granted the region and beginning the construction of Fukuoka Castle in the early 1600s.
 Fukuoka was formerly the residence of the powerful daimyō of Chikuzen Province, and played an important part in the medieval history of Japan.
 The renowned temple of Tokugawa Ieyasu in the district was destroyed by fire during the Boshin War of 1868.
 The modern city was formed on April 1, 1889, with the merger of the former cities of Hakata and Fukuoka.
 Historically, Hakata was the port and merchant district, and was more associated with the area's culture and remains the main commercial area today.
-On the other hand, the Fukuoka area was home to many samurai, and its name has been used since Kuroda Nagamasa, the first daimyō of Chikuzen Province, named it after his birthplace in Okayama Prefecture and the "old Fukuoka" is the main shopping area, now called Tenjin.
+On the other hand, the Fukuoka area was home to many samurai, and its name has been used since Kuroda Nagamasa, the first daimyō of Chikuzen Province, named it after his birthplace in Okayama Prefecture and the "old Fukuoka" is the main shopping district, now called Tenjin.

-When Hakata and Fukuoka decided to merge, a meeting was held to decide the name for the new city.
-Hakata was initially chosen, but a group of samurai crashed the meeting and forced those present to choose Fukuoka as the name for the merged city.
+When Hakata and Fukuoka decided to merge, a meeting was held to decide the name for the new city, and after multiple ties, Fukuoka ultimately was chosen.
 However, Hakata is still used to refer to the Hakata area of the city and, most famously, to refer to the city's train station, Hakata Station, and dialect, Hakata-ben.